tim-taylor/evobee/docs/evobee-config.md

 These are followed by entries for each flower on the plant (NB the current implementation only allows a single flower on each plant):

- 8. ":"
+ 7. ":"
- 9. flower unique ID
+ 8. flower unique ID
- 10. flower pollination status ("P"=pollinated, "N"=not pollinated)
+ 9. flower pollination status ("P"=pollinated, "N"=not pollinated)
- 11. flower marker point
+ 10. flower marker point

+This is followed by entries for each pollen grain in the flower's stigma:

- 12. "~"
+ 11. "~"
- 13. pollen source flower species (marker point)
+ 12. pollen source flower species (marker point)
- 14. number of pollen grains on stigma from this source species
+ 13. number of pollen grains on stigma from this source species
- 15. pollen source flower unique ID (only useful if there is only a single grain of pollen from this source species, as multiple grains may have come from multiple flowers)
+ 14. pollen source flower unique ID (only useful if there is only a single grain of pollen from this source species, as multiple grains may have come from multiple flowers)
- 16. "~"
+ 15. "~"

 ### log-flags=G  (Logger::logFlowersIntraPhaseFull)